What are the responsibilities and job description for the Client Advocate position at ABCD?

 Must be able to work sensitively and effectively with individuals of

 diverse educational, socio-economic and cultural backgrounds.
-Bilingual
+Expected

-relevant market data.
-Due to funding restrictions and our strong focus
+compensation policy and relevant market data.
+Due to funding

-on internal parity, this salary is thoughtfully aligned with the duties
+restrictions and our strong focus on internal parity, this salary is

-expected for this role, and offers are firm.
-Why Work Here Make a
+thoughtfully aligned with the duties expected for this role, and offers

-Difference: Every day, your work directly impacts the lives of thousands
+are firm.
+Why Work Here Make a Difference: Every day, your work directly

-in the Greater Boston community, empowering them and making positive,
+empowering them and making positive, lasting change.
+Inclusive

-workforce, with an inclusive culture that respects individuality and
+inclusive culture that respects individuality and promotes

-competitive benefits package, including health coverage and retirement
+package, including health coverage and retirement plans.
+A Legacy of

-plans.
-A Legacy of Impact: Join an organization that boasts a legacy
+Impact: Join an organization that boasts a legacy spanning over half a

-spanning over half a century, consistently championing the rights and
+century, consistently championing the rights and needs of our

-and ensure every individual can reach their fullest potential.
+every individual can reach their fullest potential.

 neighborhood sites located throughout Boston and Malden.
 As a Client